 ServiceBC Support Line

 Information and referral services related to the BC Floods; answers inquiries about emergency support services, disaster financial assistance, insurance, road conditions, mental health supports, agriculture, and water quality etc. Services are available in various languages by interpretation, hours are 7:30 am to 5 pm, and can be reached at 1-833-376-2452.

 Employment Insurance (EI) Benefits

-ICBC is waiving replacement fee to obtain new driver’s license, BC Services Card, and BC identification card.
+ICBC is prioritizing waiving replacement fees to obtain new driver's license, BC Services Card, and BC Identification Card.